nautobot/nautobot/nautobot/docs/configuration/optional-settings.md

 ---

-## AVAILABLE_PREFIX_TIMEOUT
+## AVAILABLE_IP_PREFIX_TIMEOUT

 Default: `600`

-Environment Variable: `NAUTOBOT_AVAILABLE_PREFIX_TIMEOUT`
+Environment Variable: `NAUTOBOT_AVAILABLE_IP_PREFIX_TIMEOUT`

 Prevents a deadlock scenario where a Redis lock is achieved upon performing API to `/api/ipam/prefixes/{id}/available-prefixes/`.
-Default is set to 600 seconds (10 minutes) to be longer than any theorhetical API call time.
+Default is set to 600 seconds (10 minutes) to be longer than any theoretical API call time.
 This is to prevent a deadlock scenario where the server did not gracefully exit the with block when acquiring the Redis lock.

 ---